Namtayto/Student-Management/README.md

 # Student-Manager
-Spring MVC + Spring JDBC + Spring Security are the three main spring modules that i will be implementing in this project
+Spring MVC + Spring JDBC are the two main spring modules that i will be implementing in this project